 This method of phishing scam is also widely used by scammers.
 It works similarly to email phishing.
 The criminals will call you, claiming to be one of your service providers or something related to what you do.
 They’d further ask you to verify an account or update your details via a link sent to you.
 On doing what they asked, you are in—for the attack.
 So it’s best to always verify calls or messages from your service providers before you take the requested action.

-You may have noticed that some websites display a ransomware threatware pop-up when you navigate through their pages.
-Most notifications will ask you to subscribe to a service, email list, updates, etc. How ransomware threatware Attackers also use this method to carry out their deeds.
+You may have noticed that some websites display a pop-up when you navigate through their pages.
+Most notifications will ask you to subscribe to a service, email list, updates, etc. Attackers also use this method to carry out their deeds.
 Mostly, they will display a deceitful pop up asking you to update software on your computer or sign up for a promotional offer.
 If you’re not sure of a website, do not be hasty in clinking links.
-Try to verify the site before you do anything that might open you up for threatware malware attacks.
+Try to verify the site before you do anything that might open you up for malware attacks.

 Preventing Threatware Attacks

-What is Threatware attacks and the help of Cybersecurity avoid any form?
+Cybersecurity can help you avoid any form of malware attacks.
 Here are some basic cybersecurity tips that can help you:

 Keep Your System Updated